ealgera/oauth-example-msal/README.md

 - install the needed Python libraries: pip install -r requirements.txt

 #### App setup
-- create in Azure AD an web-app registration.
+- create in Azure AD a web-app registration.
 - copy the client secret and client id.
 - create an .env file like the example file .env_example
 - add the client secret to the .env file.
 Use the CLIENT_SECRET variable.
+- change / set needed variables in app_config.py (in any case: CLIENT_ID and maybe SCOPE)

-#### Start the app: python auth-code-msal.py
+#### Start the app
+- start: python auth-code-msal.py
+- goto http://localhost:5000 in a browser